wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/configuration.md

 }
 ```

-## Enable my plugin
+## Enabling your Plugin

-For development or production environement, the process is the same.
+For development or production environment, the process is the same.
 See our deployment section on how to deploy each type of application.

 After that you'll be ready to customize the [Web and Desktop application](/docs/web-desktop-application), the [Mobile Application](/docs/mobile) or [Portal](/docs/portal)